yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 - Required.
 - However, the choice as to which one you use is up to you.
+- IMPORTANT: If you use Vite, it is VERY strongly suggested that you use [Tanstack Router](https://tanstack.com/) for routing.

 4. [Node + Express](https://expressjs.com/) or [tRPC](https://trpc.io/) or [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)

 - Required.
 - However, the choice as to which one you use is up to you.
+- IMPORTANT: If you use Node + Express, it is VERY strongly suggested that you use [Tanstack Query](https://tanstack.com/) for backend queries/mutations.

 5. [Tailwind CSS](https://tailwindcss.com/)